A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Technical background

 The FWPH method uses the augmented Lagrangian dual problem, i.e., a modified Lagrangian dual problem in which the Lagrangian dual function is augmented by a penalty term that acts as a regularisation term.
 The augmented Lagrangian dual function based on relaxing the NAC constraints $x^s = \overline{x}, \forall s \in S$ in RNMDT$_p$ problem \eqref{RNMDT_p} is

 where

 and $\rho > 0$ is a penalty parameter.

 The FWPH algorithm pseudo-code is stated in Algorithm \ref{al: FWPH}.
-The parameter $k_{max}$ defines the maximum number of iterations for the Frank-Wolfe method and $\epsilon$ is an arbitrary convergence tolerance.
-The termination criterion involves the term $\sum_{s \in S} p^s {\left\lVert x^s_k - \overline{x}_{k-1} \right\rVert}$ that represents the sum of squared norms of primal and dual residuals associated with \eqref{primal_characterisation_dual_problem}.
+The parameter $k_{max}$ defines the maximum number of iterations for the Frank-Wolfe method and $\epsilon_{FWPH}$ is a convergence tolerance parameter.
+The termination criterion involves the term $\sum_{s \in S} \pi^s {\left\lVert x^s_k - \overline{x}_{k-1} \right\rVert}$ that represents the sum of squared norms of primal and dual residuals associated with \eqref{primal_characterisation_dual_problem}.
 These residuals evaluate how close the solution candidate $((x^s,y^s,w^s), \overline{x})$ is to satisfy the necessary and sufficient optimality conditions for \eqref{primal_characterisation_dual_problem}.